nullromo/kylekovacs/blog/commander-primer/README.md

 Besides removal, you want to have some card draw.
-There are many, many ways to draw extra cards, whether it's Skullclamp, Greed, Wheel of Fortune, or just straigt-up Opportunity, you need some way to refill your hand once you've run out of spells to cast.
+There are many, many ways to draw extra cards, whether it's Skullclamp, Greed, Wheel of Fortune, or just straight-up Opportunity, you need some way to refill your hand once you've run out of spells to cast.
 Don't underestimate the power of filtering, looting, scrying, or just plain drawing cards.